A STRUCTURED MARKET-BASED SELLING STRATEGY FOR INVESTING WELL WITH MINIMAL EFFORT

 Here are the steps:

-1. Calculate what I refer to as an Estimated Index Return Yield (EIRY) for each of the major market indexes as follows and see how they compare: add the earrings yield (1/PE) + dividend paid out for each major market index.
+1. Calculate what I refer to as an Estimated Index Return Yield (EIRY) for each of the major market indexes as follows and see how they compare: add the earnings yield (1/PE) + dividend paid out for each major market index.
 For example, for SPY (an ETF which tracks the S&P 500 index (SPX)), on 24 January 2025, the earnings yield was 3.57% (1/27.99) and the dividend 1.21%.
 So, the EIRY would be 3.57% + 1.21% = 4.78%.
 Some investing experts prefer to use the projected nominal growth rate for the overall economy instead of the earnings yield since earnings growth has roughly been about the same as the overall economic growth.
 As of this writing, the nominal economic growth for the U.S. economy is presently projected to be 4.1% (1.9% real GDP projection + 2.2% inflation projection via PCE price index).
 So, using this measure in place of earnings yield, the EIRY for the S&P 500 index would be larger: 4.1% + 1.21% = 5.3%.
-I currently track each of the following major market indexes: S&P 500 index (e.g., SPY ETF), the Nasdaq (e.g., QQQ ETF), a Mid-Cap Stock Index ETF (e.g., IJH ETF), Russell 2000 index (e.g., IWM ETF), and the EFA ETF (or something similar).
-The first four are major United States (U.S.) based indexes, while the last one tracks international stocks of developed countries outside the U.S. and Canada.
-As of this writing, the EFA has the highest EIRY as compared to the other aforementioned indexes.
-Note: The S&P 500 and Nasdaq indexes typically have smaller dividends as well as PE ratios that exceed many of the other market indexes due to a larger and more concentrated amount of technology/growth companies.
-Technology/growth companies typically have higher PE ratios and pay little or no dividends – so if you prefer to invest in these indexes you might need to make some adjustments to account for this.
-The S&P 500 comprises about 80% of the entire U.S. stock market value – so it can be a useful proxy for the performance of the U.S. stock market as a whole.
+I currently track each of the following major market indexes: S&P 500 index (e.g., SPY ETF), an equal-weighted version of the S&P 500 Index (e.g., RSP ETF), the Total Stock Market index (e.g., VTI ETF), the Vanguard Value Index Fund ETF Shares (VTV – value stocks of large companies), the Nasdaq (e.g., QQQ ETF), a Mid-Cap Stock Index ETF (e.g., IJH ETF), Russell 2000 index (e.g., IWM ETF), and the International Developed Market Index ETF (e.g., EFA ETF).
+The first seven are major U.S. based indexes, while the last one tracks international stocks of developed countries outside the U.S. and Canada.

 2. Take a look at overall market indicators for the S&P 500 index to determine whether or not it is approaching extreme highs indicating a coming potential, substantial decline.